 Paulo Andres is an experienced saucier with a successful career that has lasted over two decades.
 His career enabled him to have an opportunity to work in a highly dynamic, challenging and interesting role offering his expertise in the numerous top profile companies he has worked for.
 His passion has always made him keen to start some kind of salsa company in the quest to become a successful entrepreneur in the hot sauce business.

 3.2 Aim of Starting the Business

 The reason for Paulo Andres starting a spice business was to take advantage of the increasing demand for sauce products.
 Since 2000, the hot sauce industry has grown by a massive 150% with statistics projecting an increase to $1.65 billion.
 It’s easy to notice there is massive potential for this business as people have increasingly become interested in sampling new sauce taste sensations.
 How to start hot sauce company shouldn’t be a big problem as this business offers a lot of room for creativity.
-With better and more effective marketing strategies having hit the market, it has become easier to advertise a hot sauce business.
+With better and more effective marketing business strategy services have hit the market, it has become easier to advertise a hot sauce business.
 There is no better time to come into the market than this time when the industry seems to be on an upward trend.
 The best part about having a hot sauce business is you can employ your own creativity when coming up with your products and services.

 3.3 How the Business will be Started

 With more than 20 years of experience, Paulo has been in the business and knows all the areas that need his attention in order to run a successful establishment.
 A lot of market research will be carried out to identify key operational and financial parameters that need to be put in place.
 In this regard, Paulo Andres has worked closely with a team of detailed financial experts in order to guide how the business will operate.